F-LTP/rapd-seed-finder/README.md

+Note:I fork this for study.
+I plan to add it to Radish Pixel Dungeon later.Here's what the original authors have said.

 # Shattered Pixel Dungeon seed finder

 Application to find seeds for Shattered Pixel Dungeon given constraints (e.g. wand of disintegration +2 and ring of evasion in the first 4 floors).